Sti2nd/custom-guess-who/README.md

 - Face card: 32mm x 35mm
 - Secret card: 77mm x 45mm

-You can change the sizes by changing the CSS inside the components FaceCard and SecretCard.
+You can change the sizes by changing the CSS inside the components `FaceCard.js` and `SecretCard.js`.
+The card colours are defined in `App.css`.

 Currently the code are written to only handle .png, .jpg and .svg files.